-The chairman of the Board and the Group chief executive operate under distinct mandates issued and approved by the Board.
+The chairman of the Board and the Group chief executive operate under different mandates.
 These clearly differentiate between responsibilities within the Group, ensuring a balance of power and authority.

 Chairman

 - Is an experienced independent non-executive director. - Presides over the Board. - Provides effective leadership of the Board. - Ensures that all relevant information is placed before the Board for decision. - Is free of conflict at the time of his appointment. - Has no executive function or responsibility.